mzffreyvazov/definex/README.md

 ## New Features
 - **Phrase Support**: When using Gemini AI source, you can now select and get definitions for phrases up to 5 words long
+ - **Sentence Translation**: Double-click a sentence (more than 5 words) to get a translation into your chosen target language via Gemini AI
+ - **Text-to-Speech (TTS)**: Enable audio playback for phrases and sentences directly from the popup
 - **Smart Selection**: Single words work with all sources, phrases (2-5 words) only work with Gemini
 - **Enhanced Definitions**: Gemini provides context-aware definitions for both words and phrases